 Practice, Practice, Practice

-The single best strategy to properly prepare for a pharmacy school interview is to conduct mock interviews that closely simulate the environment of the actual interview.
+The best strategy to properly prepare for a pharmacy school interview is to conduct mock interviews that closely simulate the environment of the actual interview.
 Will your interview be in person?
 If so, then dress up during your mock interview.
 Will your interview be virtual?
-If so, then set up a Webex, Teams, or video conference and conduct the mock interview virtually.
+If so, set up a Webex, Teams, or video conference and conduct the mock interview virtually.
 It’s great to review typical interview questions, but the actual act of conducting the interview is of the most significant importance.

 Practicing mock interviews will make you more comfortable with that process.